Roasted Beetroot Hummus

 COOKING TIME: 45mins

-Beetroot gives a traditional hummus a sweet earthiness which I love and come on who doesn’t like P I N K?
-This middle eastern inspired roasted beetroot hummus with Egyptian dukkah is the perfect dip to serve with some crackers or veggies or spread on sandwiches or in wraps.
-I have added a quick pesto recipe to use the beetroot tops, IF they are young and fresh looking.
+This Middle Eastern inspired roasted beetroot hummus with Egyptian dukkah is the perfect dip to serve with some crackers or veggies or spread on sandwiches or in wraps.

 Serving Suggestion: